-You see, Christmas is a magical time of year, when even the terrible things in life – like sprouts and Cliff Richard – are suddenly tolerated and, indeed, widely-accepted.
-Once December hits, we immediately do all sorts of strange things purely because, well, it’s Christmas isn’t it?
+You see, Christmas is a magical time of year, when even the terrible things in life – like sprouts and Cliff Richard – are suddenly tolerated, and, indeed, widely-accepted.
+Once December hits, we immediately do all sorts of strange things purely because, well, it’s fucking Christmas isn’t it?

 We also move trees – you know, those big wooden things commonly found in gardens, parks and forests – inside our houses, and then try to make them look pretty by hanging bits of glass and metallic paper from them.
 It’s not like we suddenly need the extra oxygen, so why are we doing this?
 At any other time of year, unnecessarily felling millions of trees would be frowned upon, but not at Christmas.
 It’s lunacy.
 You wouldn’t divide your kitchen up with a privet hedge at Easter, or plonk a topiary swan in the corner of the bedroom for Valentine’s Day, so what made Christmas so obsessed with inappropriate indoor foliage?

 It’s not just any old trees, either, it’s specifically ones that will drop razor-sharp needles all over the floor, within a day of being positioned in your living room.
-If you’re lucky, you can spot these needles and dispose of them, but more often than not they vanish into the carpet, only to re-appear several months later, painfully embedded in your arse when you happen to sit in that exact spot.
-This, along with the added danger of broken baubles and prickly holly, means that your house suddenly becomes an SAS training facility.
+If you’re lucky, you can spot these needles and dispose of them, but more often than not they vanish into the carpet, only to re-appear several months later, painfully embedded in your arse when you happen to sit in that exact spot on the floor.
+This, along with the added danger of broken baubles and prickly holly, means that your house suddenly becomes more hazardous than an SAS training facility.

-Oh, and rather than have a nice box of chocolates, we stick twenty-four of the tiniest, plainest ones into a cardboard box, and then restrict ourselves to just one a day, as some kind of homage to the Baby Jesus.
+Oh, and rather than have a nice box of chocolates, we stick twenty-four of the tiniest, plainest ones into a cardboard box called an ‘Advent Calendar’, then restrict ourselves to just one a day, as some kind of homage to the little Baby Jesus.
 You have to work for them too.
-Even if you manage to get the badly-perforated paper door open (without putting your fist through it in a blind rage), you are often then faced with an additional wall of tinfoil to get through, before the challenge of prizing the damn thing from its plastic mould.
+Even if you manage to get the badly-perforated paper door open (without putting your fist through it in a blind rage), you are often faced with an additional wall of tinfoil to get through, before the challenge of prizing the damn thing from its plastic mould.
 Both of these latter obstacles will invariably end with a clump of chocolate lodged firmly under your fingernail.
 Worst of all, we do this twenty-four times, for a total haul of chocolate less than you would get in one fucking Freddo.

 Why do we do this to ourselves?

-Sorry, I think I might have become distracted.
+Sorry, I think I might have become distracted there.
 Basically, what I’m trying to say, is that Christmas is a time for embracing the most ridiculous shitty things in life… and there is nothing more ridiculous and shitty than a Christmas song.
-But that’s why we love them.
+Which is precisely why we love them.

-You might have noticed, however, that in my opening paragraph I referred to them as ‘good old-fashioned’ Christmas songs, and that is because there hasn’t been a decent one since about 1987.
-With that in mind, it wouldn’t be fair to dismiss Christmas songs because they have poor tunes, terrible lyrics, and appalling outfits, because that was the 1980s.
+You might have noticed, however, that in my opening paragraph I referred to them as ‘good, old-fashioned’ Christmas songs, and that is because there hasn’t been a properly decent one since about 1987.
+With that in mind, it wouldn’t be fair to dismiss Christmas songs because they have poor tunes, terrible lyrics, and appalling outfits, because that simply was the 1980s.

 No, we have a great back catalogue of Christmas tunes as it is, and that should not be messed with.
 Sure, it means every Christmas compilation album is more or less identical (but with a slightly different track listing), but that just means you only have to buy one of them, and it’ll last you a lifetime.

-“But, if you had to compile a list of your ten favourite Christmas songs, in descending order, what would they be?”
+‘But, if you had to compile a list of your ten favourite Christmas songs, in descending order, what would they be?’
 I almost certainly don’t hear you cry.
-Tough.
+Well, tough.
 This is happening.

-But remember, these are my own personal choices and preferences, so don’t get your jingle bells in a twist if your favourites are missing, or you don’t agree with my order.
-There are, after all, quite a few to choose from… and they’re all gorgeously rubbish.
+However, please remember that these are my own personal choices and preferences, so don’t get your jingle bells in a twist if your favourites are missing, or you don’t agree with my order.
+There are, after all, quite a few to choose from… and they’re all gorgeously shite.